fluendo/buildbot/master/docs/manual/cfg-changesources.rst

     Give the new password a label, eg 'buildbot'.
     Give the consumer Pull requests:Read access at least.

+``states``
+    The states of the pull requests to query, it is an array that can be composed of OPEN, MERGED, DECLINED or SUPERSEDED If it is ``None`` (the default) all OPEN pull requests are used.

 A minimal configuration for the Bitbucket pull request poller might look like this:

 .. code-block:: python